my-language-skills/translations-for-pressbooks/README.md

 Extended core functionalities for Pressbooks

 ## Description
- The last, but not the least feature, of this plugin is creation connections between original books and their translations (this feature will only work if trnaslations of books are created with cloning tool of Pressbooks).
+ Feature, of this plugin is creation connections between original books and their translations (this feature will only work if translations of books are created with cloning tool of Pressbooks).
+With extensions-for-pressbooks v1.2.4 installation we are able to enable/disable translations for specific book and also of specific post.

 As plugin is supposed to be used with our [child theme](https://github.com/my-language-skills/books4languages-book-child-theme-for-pressbooks), the plugin also will set up this theme for all newly created books if theme is installed and network active.